Polkadot-Blockchain-Academy/pba-content/syllabus/Guest_Lectures/Formal_Methods/intro.md

 Notes:
 - Drastic Speed-up in Underlying Constraint-Solver engines
 - reduce the scope of bugs; focus on particular bugs like resource leaks,
-- combine symbolic and concrete executions executions;
+- combine symbolic and concrete executions;

+---v

+## Formal Methods <> Blockchains

+#### Hammer finally found the nail!

+- lot at stake, justifies the cost and efforts
+- business logic is compact and modular, within limits

 ---v

 ## Key Takeaways